 Business Analysis + UI/UX Design + Development and QA + Project Management = Total Cost of Custom Software Development

 Why Are Most Software Project Estimates Wrong?

 You already know that many variables come into play during custom software development projects — no two are the same.
-Hence, even a bit of messy communication can lead to wasted time and resources.
+Hence, even a bit of messy communication can lead to wasted resources.